MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-PublicFolderDatabase.md

 ## DESCRIPTION
 The new database must be mounted after it's created.
 For more information about mounting databases, see Mount a Database.

 You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Public folder databases" entry in the Mailbox Permissions topic.
+Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
+To find the permissions required to run any cmdlet or parameter in your organization, see Find the permissions required to run any Exchange cmdlet (https://technet.microsoft.com/library/mt432940.aspx).

 ## EXAMPLES

-### Example 1 -------------------------- (Exchange Server 2010)
+### Example 1
 ```
 New-PublicFolderDatabase -Name "My Public Folder Database" -EdbFilePath "C:\Program Files\Microsoft\Exchange Server\V14\Mailbox\PFDB01.edb" -LogFolderPath "C:\Program Files\Microsoft\Exchange Server\V14\Mailbox\PFDB01"
 ```